 To some, 1968 was the year of sex, drugs, and rock and roll.
 People who came of age in 1968 immediately recognize each other as a “sixty-eighter”, no matter where in the world they spent that year and what they did.

 It was the year when Dylan and Ginsberg became prophets, when TV began to change the media, when Negroes became Blacks, and we got the first pictures of the Earth from outer space.
-But it was mostly a terrible year: the year of the assassinations of Martin Luther King and Bobby Kennedy; the suppression of antiwar and pro-democracy student movements in the US, Poland, France and most violently, Mexico; the crushing Soviet invasion of Czeckoslovakia; and the largest single-year casualties in the Vietnam war, including the My Lai massacre;
+But it was mostly a terrible year: the year of the assassinations of Martin Luther King and Bobby Kennedy; the suppression of antiwar and pro-democracy student movements in the US, Poland, France and most violently, Mexico; the crushing Soviet invasion of Czechoslovakia; and the largest single-year casualties in the Vietnam war, including the My Lai massacre.

 The first student uprising in 1968, year of millennial hopes and young insurrections, took place in Warsaw.
 But the west’s media commemorations of 1968 – selective, supercilious about such idealism, and yet faintly nervous in case a new generation feels tempted into imitation – overlook Poland entirely.